Learning Path 8 - Lab 1 - Exercise 1 - Perform Threat Hunting in Microsoft Sentinel

 • For the Identifier drop-down list select HostName.

-• For the Value drop-down list select DeviceName.
+• For the Value drop-down list select Computer.

-19. In the “Microsoft Sentinel - Hunting” blade, search for the query you just created in the list, C2 Hunt.
+23. In the “Microsoft Sentinel - Hunting” blade, search for the query you just created in the list, PowerShell Hunt.

-22. The number of results is shown in the middle pane under the Results column.
-Alternatively, scroll up to see the count over the Results box.
+25. Review the number of results in the middle pane under the Results column.

-23. Select the View Results button.
+26. Select the View Results button from the right pane.
 The KQL query will automatically run.

 27. Close the Logs window by selecting the X in the top-right of the window and select OK to discard the changes.

-29. Select the C2 Hunt bookmark you just created from the results list.
+31. Select the bookmark you just created from the results list.

-31. Explore the Investigation graph just like you did in the previous module.
+33. Explore the Investigation graph just like you did a the previous module.
+Notice the high number of Related alerts for WINServer.

-32. Close the Investigation graph window by selecting the X in the top-right of the window and select OK to discard the changes.
+34. Close the Investigation graph window by selecting the X in the top-right of the window.

 Task 2: Create a NRT query rule